 This case is yet another example of the important role the railroad inspector plays in ensuring public safety and efficient transportation.

-What Does a Railroad Inspector Do?
+What Does a Railroad Inspector Do During a Rail Inspection?

 Improperly maintained railroad tracks can lead to delays, malfunctions and potential accidents, often resulting in damage to rail cars and cargo as well as serious and even fatal injuries.